knutesten/biljardstats/README.md

-# Biljardstats
+# Billiardsstats
-Application that keeps score in biljard games and tracks statistics so you can see your improvement over time.
+Application that keeps score in billiards games and tracks statistics so you can see your improvement over time.

 ## Supported games
 None yet